jeremycochoy/gb-book/ch0.md

 The Central Process Unit, also known as
 CPU for short, is the heart (actually, the brain) of a computer.
+A processor does three things.
+First int read an instruction from memory.
+Then, it decode this instruction.
+It means reading the right number of arguments of the instruction from memory.
+Finaly, it execute the instruction.
+The instruction can be additionning two numbers, loading some value from memory at a specified location, writing at this location, and many other elementary actions.

+Those free actions are called together the fetch–decode–execute cycle, or instruction cycle.

+The CPU keeps repeating these cycle from start to the end of world (or more realistically, until the end of your battery).

+To perform his job, the CPU has access to a set of internal registers.
+Some store data, other address, and some are used to control the processor.

+A list of the Game Boy CPU's register can be found in annex A.
+Let describe the ones you are likelly to find in any computer.

+#### Working registers
+The _working registers_ are small variables
+contained inside the CPU, that can acessed without cost.
+The size of the registers are linked to the architecture of the processor.
+A 8 bit processor have register of size 8bits, whereas 32 bits and 64 bits architecture have respectively registers of size 4 bytes and 8 bytes.
+Usually, there is an _Accumulator_ register, often called `A`, which is used to store the result of arithmetic and binary operations.
+Often we can also find a register `C` called the _Counter_ which is often used for... yes, counting, you get it.

+#### Program counter
+The _program counter_ is a special
+register which store the address of the next instruction to fetch.
+It can be controler thanks to
+instructions like `JUMP`, `JNZ`, `CALL` and `RET` which change it's values for conditionnal branching or function call.

+#### Stack pointer
+The _stack pointer_ is a register which store the address of the stack.
+The stack is a location in the memory where registers can be _pushed_ (wrote) and
+_poped_ (restored, and the value is thrown).
+The data structure is a stack, which means that you have to retreive the values in the reverse order you placed them.
+The stack is used right after a function call in order to save the values of the registers the function is going to use.
+Befor quiting the
+function, the values are retrived from the stack.
+The stack can also be used for storing any kind of intermediate value when there is not enougth registers.

+#### Status register
+Status registers contains
+values that alow to control the processor
+(for example enabling or disabling interupts), and values that are affected by the result of the previous instruction (carry, flag that indicate if the result was zero, ...).
+The first type of values are controled through dedicated instructions.

 ### The memory

 ### IO
 ### Interupts